SoongVilda/Astrophotography/MotionCam-repo/MotionCam-astro-guide.md

 #### 5. Setting exposure time and ISO
 - As soon as you do Planetary Imaging (or Solar System Imaging), always use the lowest possible ISO and only change exposure.
 Increasing exposure until a red area (Indication of over-exposing) appears on the Moon's surface.
 You mustn't overexpose your image; otherwise, you will lose details.
 I always hold a little bit back before the red area appears.
 I want to be sure nothing, even the edges of craters which are pretty bright and sharp won't be overexposed.

-#### 6. RAW VIDEO
+#### 6. Raw video
-- Don't forget to use RAW VIDEO mode.
+- Don't forget to use **RAW VIDEO** mode.
 Now, you can start capturing until the Moon moves out of the zoomed viewfinder.
 Try to capture the Moon as close to the center of the frame as possible!
 > Q: How many frames should I capture?
 > A: Capturing 500 frames should suffice.
 However, for the best possible quality - consider capturing 1000 frames.

-## Screenshots of My Workflow: Capturing the Moon
+## Screenshots of capturing the Moon
 - Screenshot 1 - Finding the Moon
 - Screenshot 2 - Zooming of viewfinder
 - Screenshot 3 - Example of unfocused image
 - Screenshot 4 - Example of a perfectly focused image: I was pleasantly surprised by the Samsung Galaxy S23 Ultra's automatic focusing capabilities - it did a great job.
 I even tried manually adjusting the focus, and I ended up with the exact same results, regardless of the focus peaking indicator
 ![MotionCam1-shooting](https://github.com/SoongVilda/Astrophotography/assets/61845673/6e1ac41d-a8fc-40c9-b1a2-3c6da5d95b4a)

 ## Finished images
 Simply showcase: [Samsung Galaxy S23 Ultra finished Moon images](https://github.com/SoongVilda/Astrophotography/blob/main/MotionCam-repo/SamsungGalaxyS23Ultra.md#the-moon)